 Ibn Hawqal was a 10th-century Arab Muslim writer and geographer who travelled around the world.
 His great work, written in 977 AD, is named ‘The Face of the Earth’.

-He spent the last thirty years of his life travelling to the distant parts of Asia and Africa and recording about what he observed.
+He spent the last thirty years of his life traveling to the distant parts of Asia and Africa and recording about what he observed.
 One travel brought him 20° south of the equator along the East African shoreline where he found large populations in areas the ancient Greek geographers had thought, from philosophy rather than knowledge, were uninhabitable.

 1035 CE: Anglo-Saxon Cotton World Map